 I work face-to-face with adults, like you, who are ready to embrace change in their lives, or who are currently experiencing anxiety or worry with life’s challenges.

-I am currently supporting clients via online and telephone counselling.
+I am currently supporting clients via online (Zoom and Skype) and telephone counselling.

 I focus on the practicalities and the emotional side of behaviours in all aspects of relating.